VisDPT/liri-node-app/README.md

 # liri-node-app
-LIRI Bot (Language Interpretation and Recognition Interface) - BACK END ONLYs
+LIRI Bot (Language Interpretation and Recognition Interface) - BACK END ONLY

 You can fork the repo and run it on the commandline/terminal using the instructions below!
 Enjoy! :)